 Update your business listings with changes in operations

 If a potential customer looks you up on Google, it’s important to make sure that they’re aware of the new services that you’re providing.
-Consider updating your business’s description on Google My Business and other listing sites with information about your business’s changes in operations.
+Consider updating your business’s description on Google Business Profile and other listing sites with information about your business’s changes in operations.

 Communicate with your team

 A transition to online services is a big change for everyone.
 So it’s important that you’re regularly checking in with your team members to understand some of the challenges they might be facing.
 It’s also a great way to bring your team closer together in a time when many people are feeling overwhelmed and alone.

 Be the Change Yoga & Wellness, a yoga studio based in San Jose, decided to start doing weekly calls with all of their instructors.
 Team members discuss strategies they found effective for teaching their members via video and update each other about what’s going on in their lives.
 It was a great way to keep the sense of community that they had prior to the COVID-19 pandemic.